RSchmirler/data-repo_plm-finetune-eval/notebooks/finetune/README.md

 5. **Advice for memory efficient use**
     - always use mixed precision training
     - if GPU memory overflow occurs, reduce batch size to 1 and simulated the desired batch size using gradient accumulation
-    - if GPU memory still overflows, enable deepspeed to utilize cpu offloading
+    - if GPU memory still overflows, enable DeepSpeed to utilize CPU offloading
     - if GPU memory still overflows, remove(or truncate) long sequences

 6. **Cite**